 MMTers' main fight is about overall levels of taxes, relative to overall levels of spending.
-It is not, in general terms, a theory about how to put a tax system together, which hinges on the all-important question of who pays - or how the tax charge is shared among different constituencies.
+It is not, in general terms, a theory about how to put a tax system together, which in turn hinges on the all-important question of who pays - or how the tax charge is shared among different constituencies.
 Yet this is the core of our work.
 We and the MMTers are mostly fighting different battles, so we need not necessarily clash.
 And MMT creates interesting insights about tax.
 If a core purpose of tax is to take money out of circulation (or "destroy money") to prevent excessive inflation, then the wealthy should love tax, because inflation erodes the value of their assets.
 The problem we point out is, the wealthy want poorer people, and not them, to have their money taken out through tax.

-Our main beef with MMT, as it's developed so far, is that few MMTers are experts on international tax, or tax havens, or on how to structure a good tax system.
-This gap can be remedied, without doing any real damage to MMT itself.
+We've noticed that few MMTers are experts on international tax, or tax havens, or on how to structure a good tax system.
+This gap can be remedied, without doing any damage to MMT itself, except for perhaps that one presentational issue.
 These are huge areas, so we'll just take a couple of examples to demonstrate what we mean, and to show how MMT is compatible with tax justice.